Clinical Trials Research Team

 She earned her nursing diploma at St. Francis Hospital, New Castle, PA, and her baccalaureate and master's degrees in nursing at University of Pittsburgh.
 She is a member of the Oncology Nursing Society (ONS), American Academy of Nurse Practitioners (AACN), and American Society of Clinical Oncology (ASCO).
 Gayle also has been an active volunteer with the Leukemia and Lymphoma Society of America and the American Cancer Society.

-Joyce Schaffer currently works as Cancer Clinical Trials Coordinator for the oncology clinical trials department at the Virginia G. Piper Cancer Center at Scottsdale Healthcare Shea Medical Center.
+Joyce Schaffer currently works as an Oncology Nurse Navigator with the Virginia G. Piper Cancer Center Clinical Trials program.
 Joyce provides clinical trials education to individuals with cancer who have not responded to standard therapy.
 She advises their physicians regarding how and when clinical trials can play a vital role in their quality and quantity of life.

 Former responsibilities have included primary care for ortho/neuro and oncology patients; Nursing Supervisor; Administrative Representative for Scottsdale Healthcare Shea Medical Center; RN Case Manager; Cancer Care Coordinator; Clinical Trial Infusion Nurse.